Peter Gilmore's famous fine diner on Sydney Harbour.

 The white tablecloths of yesteryear have been given the boot, in favour of showing off those tabletops — and the custom-built 'Quay Chair', by Australian designer Adam Goodrum, whose design references the pattern on the Opera House shells.

 As always, the Quay experience extends beyond the food to the design beneath.
 This time around, Gilmore has worked closely with ceramicists Paul Davies and Jacqueline Clayton (from Red Shed Studio Jam), Malcolm Greenwood and Ben Richardson on a stunning new range of bespoke tableware.
-Each piece has been carefully designed to best showcase a particular dish — like this stunning 'White Coral' dessert.
+Each piece has been carefully designed to best showcase a particular dish.

 While the menu is entirely new, it's grounded in Gilmore's passion for showcasing rare and beautiful ingredients.
-A ten-course tasting menu ($275) best captures the journey, though an abbreviated six-course menu ($210) is on offer at lunch from Friday to Sunday, and at dinner from Sunday through Thursday.
+A eight-course tasting menu best captures the journey, though an abbreviated six-course menu is also on offer.

 As with the restaurant's previous menu, Gilmore has worked closely with farmers, fishermen and artisans to source ingredients — many of whom grow, forage and create items specifically for the acclaimed chef.
 Newcastle Greens, for example, grew red speckled peas for Gilmore, and you'll find them on the menu served alongside miso and anchovy.